 Nobody is completely sure what causes acne.
 Experts believe the primary cause is a rise in androgen levels - androgen is a type of hormone.
 Rising hormone levels cause oil glands under your skin to grow; the enlarged gland produces too much oil (sebum).
 Excessive sebum can break down cellular walls in your pores, allowing bacteria to enter the follicle and wreak havoc.

 Our Acne Relief product line takes a different direction in solving the problems associated with acne.
-Many, many customers have told us that their skin was oilier after using typical acne treatment products, than before they started!
+Many, many customers have told us that their skin was oilier after using typical acne products, acne cures and acne medications than before they started!
 When using products that are full of alpha and beta hydroxy acids the skin is drained of all natural oils.
+Unfortunately, most natural remedies include these acids.
 The brain gets a message from the skin..."I'm Dried Up", so the brain makes even more oil/sebum and sends it to the effected area, creating a situation much worse than before treatment began.

 We use ingredients that calm and normalize the sebum production process of the body.
 We use oils infused with herbals to adjust the oil/sebum production of your brain/body.
 The tepezcohuite plays a large part; it soothes pain, but most importantly, it kills the spreading bacteria.
 Dandelion Leaf and Root, Burdock Root, Sesame and Walnut Oils combined with these three exotic butters (Cupuacu Butter, Ucuuba Butter, Shea Butter) help normalize sebum production as well and clear acne from the skin, greatly reducing the risk of scarring.